majorsopa/the-hive-collective-archive/README.md

 ---
-description: Photo archive (currently unfinished)
+description: Photo archive for The Hive Collective's first base
 ---

 # The Hive Collective